apache/sling-aggregator/README.md

 Discussions about Sling happen on our mailing lists, see our [Project Information](https://sling.apache.org/project-information.html) page for more info.

+## Source Code

+Apache Sling is a modular project and has its source code stored in multiple individual Git repositories.
+Please see [docs/modules.md
+](docs/modules.md) for an overview or use the [GitHub search for 'sling'](https://github.com/apache?q=sling&type=all&language=&sort=).

-## Sling Aggregator
+## Development

-For Sling developers - information about the Sling Aggregator can be found in [docs/devel.md](docs/devel.md).
+For Sling developers - information about using the Sling Aggregator to check out all repositores or perform bulk operations is at [docs/devel.md](docs/devel.md).